amir-mo1999/coding-challenge/README.md

 I structured the project by keeping config files such as Docker or .gitignore files in the root folder, while the actual application lives in its own folder.
 Within the root folder I created a single entry point to the backend server "wsgi.py".
 Generally I tried to structure my project into files and modules, so that each one would have a clear purpose.
 This would keep the code base clean and not too convoluted.

+## API Documentation

+FastAPI works hand in hand with the pydantic library to create automated API documentation.
+Thus I used the pydantic library to define input and response models for the API route.
+These models are all neatly visible in the Swagger documentation and provide a easy way to build decent API docs.

 ## Backend Framework

 I chose FastAPI as my backend framework for the following reasons: